alphagov/paas-tech-docs/source/documentation/monitoring_apps/metrics.md

 ### Metrics definitions - PostgreSQL and MySQL

-PostgreSQL and MySQL are relational database management systems.

 #### Free disk space

-How much hard disk space your database has remaining.
+How much hard disk space your database has left.
 Your database will stop working if it runs out of disk space.
 Upgrade your service plan to get more disk space.

 #### CPU utilisation